 Cooperating Associations developed early in the National Park Service's history to provide items and services not available through the use of federal funds.
 Their primary function continues to be the support of park interpretive and related visitor service activities.

 Cooperating Associations operate small bookshops or sales areas within park visitor facilities, carrying literature and other items which assist the public in understanding parks and their related themes.
 Sales proceeds are used to sponsor various activities that support park programs.

 Oregon Trail Museum Association (OTMA) operates book stores at both Agate Fossil Beds National Monument and Scotts Bluff National Monument.
-One of the many interpretive programs that they help with is Boxing Day, a fee free day on December 26th that is reminiscent of gatherings held at the Agate Springs ranch house in the 1970's.
+One of the many interpretive programs that they help with is Boxing Day, December 26th, reminiscent of gatherings held at the Agate Springs ranch house in the 1970's.

 Membership benefits include: Subscription to OTMA newsletter, attendance at annual membership meeting, having a say in the OTMA decision making process and a discount on OTMA sales items.

 One of the more menacing beasts found in the quarries at Agate Fossil Beds was the Dinohyus.
 This big-toothed animal was a scavenger credited with tearing apart the rhino skeletons that ended up in the waterhole bonebed.
 Although not related to the pig family, his nickname was “Terrible Pig.”
 More...